-Energy is the second-largest source of emissions within Los Altos.
-As the City has a larger-than-average percapita residential energy footprint, this represents an area of opportunity for the City.
+Energy is the second-largest source of emissions within Los Altos (39% of all emissions).
+As the City has a larger-than-average per-capita residential energy footprint, this represents an area of opportunity for the City.
 Since most residents use low- or zero-carbon electricity from Silicon Valley Clean Energy, the majority of emissions in this category are from methane gas use.
 Similar to the transportation sector, a shift from methane gas to clean electricity or alternative fuels will be necessary to meet the City's climate goals.

-The strategies and actions in this section focus on improving community-wide energy efficiency, increasing community solar and battery storage capacity, preventing new methane gas appliances and equipment, discouraging the use of methane gas in existing buildings, and ultimately replacing most or all methane appliances and equipment in existing buildings.
+The strategies and actions in this section focus on improving community-wide energy efficiency, increasing community solar and battery storage capacity, preventing new methane gas appliance and equipment installation, discouraging the use of methane gas in existing buildings, and ultimately replacing most or all methane gas appliances and equipment in existing buildings.